aewshopping/ssg-deploy-test/src/posts/reviews/2024-05-17-review-arise-england.md

 Warfare was the great engine of state in this period.
 War is expensive and difficult, and the kings in this period tried lots of different ways of squeezing money out of their subjects to pay for it - both driving and funding state activity.

 King John’s wheezes included demanding arbitrarily huge sums of money from his nobles to allow them to inherit their lands or on other significant occasions (payments raised in this way were known as scutage).

-Either John got the cash, or he could blackmail his lords by threatening their bankruptcy by calling in his debts.
+### Scutage scam

+In an ingenious variation on this trick John would grant a favourite huge tracts of land, and apply very high scutage charges that would take years if not decades to pay off.
+Then when they started to get on his nerves, he would insist on immediate payment, thus forcing instant ruin.

 This sort of thing went down very badly and led to the Magna Carta which was the start of formalising the process of no representation without taxation.